bernhardAxonIvy/doc/source/engine-guide/integration/identity-provider/index.rst

 Identity Provider
 =================

-The |ivy-engine| allows you to connect external Identity Providers (IDPs) to automatically create, maintain, and deactivate your workflow users.
+The |ivy-engine| allows you to connect external Identity Providers (IdPs) to automatically create, maintain, and deactivate your workflow users.
 |ivy-engine| never removes or deletes users, it just deactivates them.

-|ivy-engine| currently offers interfaces for three different IDPs:
+|ivy-engine| currently offers interfaces for three different IdPs:

 .. toctree::
     :maxdepth: 1